django-security-tutorials/hands-on-web-security-slides/student-handout/slides.md

 ## Black box vs. white box

 * In this tutorial, you have the source code for the app.
-We call that "white box testing."
-This simulates you being a security engineer at a company.
+We call this "white box testing."
+This simulates working as a security engineer at a company.
-* "Black box testing", by contrast, assumes you don't have the app's source code.
+* "Black box testing," by contrast, assumes you don't have the app's source code.
 * Feel free to constrain yourself by trying not to read the source if you want even more of a challenge.
 * The point of this tutorial, though, is not so much to challenge you to the maximum, but instead to help you become familiar with a variety of security issues.
 Maximize your learning however works for you.

 ---